tundish/tea_and_sympathy/tas/dlg/10_resolution.rst

 .. condition:: DRAMA.state 1

 |PLAYER_NAME| waits for the front door to shut behind them.
-She goes back to her room and puts the empty mug on the table.
+She goes back to her room and puts the mug on the table.

-She climbs back into bed.
+She climbs into bed.
 As she does, something drops out from under the covers.

 She picks it up off the floor, and the screen lights up.